-INSURANCE CLAIMS PROCEDURES
+INSURANCE CLAIMS PROCEDURE

-The Company strives to achieve
+The Company strives to achieve:

 - Customer satisfaction;